 A fantastic woodland for bluebells and anemones in the spring - and diverse fungi in the autumn.

 This reserve is a rich site that is primarily woodland but includes grassland, hedges, ponds and other wetland areas.
 Much of the woodland is ancient.
-It also contains remnants of a landscaped 'Pleasure Gardens' created in 1760s.
+It also contains remnants of a landscaped 18th Century 'Pleasure Gardens'.
 The woodland is renowned locally for its display of bluebells in May.
 The reserve is particularly good for fungi.
 558 species have been found - with two of these new records for the UK and over 100 which are rare or scarce in Hertfordshire!